 Now that you’ve configured your trusted zones and bound them to your IP subnets, you’ll want to configure different service availability for your different network zones.
 Start by listing the services that are already associated with your zones:

-To manage services, all you have to do is to specify which zone they belong to.
+To manage services, all you’ve to do is to specify which zone they belong to.
 For example, assuming that the SSH service is available on the public untrusted zone, and you want to make it accessible only to hosts coming from the home trusted zone:

-—and that is all there is too it.
-Configuring zones in the firewall-config GUI program can be a bit fiddly so I recommend sticking with one of the command line tools.
+—and that’s all there’s too it.
+Configuring zones in the firewall-config GUI program can be a bit fiddly so I recommend sticking with one of the command-line tools.